4 Mindful Parenting Strategies To Connect With Your Teen

 By Arundhati Swamy

-Talking to your teen, or rather getting your teen to engage in conversation with you is probably one of the toughest things to do.
+Talking to your teen, or rather getting your teen to engage in a conversation with you is probably one of the toughest things to do.
 Your frantic attempts to have chats with your child could lead to a dead end because your conversation and communication can look like many things to your teen — a trial that tries hard to prove him guilty; or dripping-sweet-casual, when in reality, you are at being your inquisitive best.
 Or, it could seem like Sherlock Holmes trying to uncover clues that would solve a mystery (in this case, it’s your elusive teen).
 Whatever it may be, your teen will sense the threat and go into survival mode — to fight back, escape or, disconnect from you, the parent.

 For starters, let’s take a look at the questions you could be asking your teen.
 Sample this conversation: sharp, short and succinct.